 Adam B. Lerner

 Thanks for visiting my site!
-I am Dr. Adam B. Lerner, an Assistant Professor (permanent Lecturer) in International Relations at Royal Holloway, University of London.
-I am also the Deputy Director of Royal Holloway's Centre for International Security (RHISC).
+I am Dr. Adam B. Lerner, Associate Professor of International Relations at University of Massachusetts Lowell, where I am also Director of the Bachelor of Liberal Arts Program (BLA).
+Until recently, I was an Associate Professor (Senior Lecturer) at Royal Holloway, University of London, and Deputy Director of Royal Holloway's Centre for International Security (RHISC).

 I previously served as a Public Scholar of the American Political Science Association (APSA), a Cambridge Trust Scholar, a Henry Luce Scholar, Editor-in-Chief of the Cambridge Review of International Affairs, and a reporter at Politico and the Caravan.
 Beyond these venues, my journalistic writing (see the 'Journalism' tab) has appeared in the New York Times, the Pacific Standard, Politico Magazine, The Print, and Himal Southasian, among other outlets.